 5 to 7 service pages optimized for local search.
 Each page targets a specific service in your area.
 "Water Heater Repair Olympia."
 "Drain Cleaning Olympia."
 "Emergency Plumber Olympia."
 These pages answer the questions people actually type into Google.

 Mobile-first responsive design.
-70% of local searches happen on phones.
+Most local searches now happen on phones.
 Your site has to work on a screen smaller than a clipboard.
 If a homeowner can't tap your phone number and call in one motion, you're losing leads.

 Contact forms and call tracking.
 Know where your leads come from.
 Google search.
 Facebook.
 Direct traffic.
 Without tracking, you're guessing.
 With it, you know exactly what's working.